evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  * [`sequel`](https://github.com/jeremyevans/sequel)

-   Provides a extremely flexible and ruby-centric API to different database backends - Used for SQLite manipulation
+   Provides an extremely flexible and ruby-centric API to different database backends - Used for SQLite manipulation